The Class of 1967 Internship Program at the Wellesley Centers for Women

 Subject of Intern's Project: Adolescent mental wellbeing on social media

 Dr. Charmaraman leads several research projects within the Youth, Media & Wellbeing Research Lab pertaining to the risks and benefits of using social technologies in adolescence.
-These projects include a) survey and interview studies of middle school students and their parents on how they manage social technology use, b) implementing digital wellbeing, identity, and STEM workshops to middle school youth, c) collecting and analyzing survey data related to online civic engagement and identity (e.g., race, gender, sexual orientation, political), and d) developing and piloting digital citizenship lessons for youth.
-Depending on funding at the time of the internship, the intern may be involved in a new NIH project that involves interviewing teens about their pets and their technology use.
+These projects include a) survey and interview studies of middle school students and their parents on how they manage social technology use, b) co-designing digital wellbeing workshops with and for middle school youth, c) collecting and analyzing survey data related to online civic engagement and identity (e.g., race, gender, sexual orientation, political).
+Depending on funding at the time of the internship, the intern may be involved in projects related to Asian American conversations about racism within families, how pets can help with wellbeing and coping skills, helping neurodivergent youth use social media in healthy ways, and/or understanding the impact of cell phone regulation within K-12 schools.
 Because disseminating our research findings is key to making positive changes in our communities, our intern will actively engage in disseminating our upcoming events and research findings such as maintaining a strong Instagram presence for our lab @youthmediawellbeing.
-Dr. Charmaraman hopes to mentor someone who is interested in exploring graduate school or a future career in either research or nonprofit work.
+Dr. Charmaraman crafts a tailored program of mentored research depending on the intern’s interests and academic/career goals (e.g., grad school, nonprofit work).
 In addition, there is a possibility of co-publishing a peer-reviewed article depending on the motivation and dedication level of the intern.

 - Support research activities across multiple projects